-Upon Ms. Appel's election to the Board, eight of our ten directors will be independent under the rules of the SEC and the NYSE.
+Nine of our 11 directors are independent under the rules of the SEC and the NYSE.
 After considering the recommendations of our Strategic Planning and Compensation Committee, the independent directors determine Mr. Foran's compensation.
 Further, the Company has five standing committees, a lead independent director (Mr. Parker) and a deputy lead independent director (Mr. Baty).
 The Board believes that each of these measures counterbalances any risk that may exist in having Mr. Foran serve as Chairman of the Board and Chief Executive Officer.
 For these reasons, the Board believes that this leadership structure is effective for the Company.